 In 1998, Soverel hired Guido Rahr as the organization’s first executive director.
 Guido was also one of the first western anglers in Kamchatka, and he came to Pete with a vision: a Pacific Rim network of protected salmon rivers, or strongholds.

-The WSC convened workshops with top scientists in Russia, Canada, Japan and the US Pacific Northwest and rapid assessments were completed for rivers, including unexplored salmon rivers in Kamchatka and the Russia Far East.
-The stronghold campaign became the first international conservation effort for Pacific salmon and has resulted in establishment of eight new national and regional parks totaling 35.7 million acres, including the Kol Salmon refuge in Kamchatka, the first headwaters-to-ocean whole watershed protected area created to protect salmon biodiversity, and most recently, protecting 28 million acres of federal land in Alaska.
+WSC convened workshops with top scientists in Russia, Canada, Japan and the US Pacific Northwest and completed rapid watershed assessments, including unexplored salmon rivers in Kamchatka and the Russia Far East.
+The stronghold campaign became the first global conservation effort for Pacific salmon and has resulted in establishment of eight new national and regional parks totaling 35.7 million acres, including: the Kol Salmon refuge in Kamchatka, the first headwaters-to-ocean whole watershed protected area created to protect salmon biodiversity, and more recently, 28 million acres of protected federal land in Alaska.
 WSC led efforts to expand protections on 60,000 miles of streamside habitat in the Pacific Northwest, and helped secure wild fish conservation agreements for 89 river systems.

-We have also prevented major threats to salmon strongholds, defeating efforts to build hydroelectric dams, hard rock mining projects, logging, and other major threats to salmon rivers in the United States, Canada, Japan and the Russian Far East.
-WSC has also helped found 14 new conservation organizations and raised well over $100 million for conservation and science efforts.
+We have also prevented major threats to salmon strongholds, defeating efforts to install hydroelectric dams, hard rock mines, clearcut logging, and other major threats to salmon rivers in the United States, Canada, Japan and the Russian Far East.
+WSC has also helped found 14 new conservation organizations and raised over $200 million for conservation and science efforts.

 Check out videos about Wild Salmon Center staff and initiatives.